 Types of Sensors:

-Let us see the various types of sensors that are available in the market and discuss their functionality, working, applications etc. We will discuss various sensors like:
+Let us see the various different types of sensors that are available in the market and discuss their functionality, working, applications etc. We will discuss various sensors like:

 - Light Sensor